Gitforcode-debug/vercel_django_example1/readme.md

   - vercel # (for preview)
   - vercel --prod # (for production)

+  #### IMPORTANT: Need to .env locally and for vercel deployment, but to be ignored for Git

 - Hiding secret key:

   - Create .env file in the directory as settings.py , and add it to .gitignore